sigridmellemseter/lonewolf/docker/README.md

 1. Install Visual Studio Code on your host computer.
 Then download the `Remote - Containers`-extension
 2. Script to build the file???
 3. To open the container in VSCode do `CTRL+SHIFT+P` and search for `Remote-Containers: Reopen in Container`.
 The image should now start building.
+This might take a while.
 4. Once inside the container you can start by building the pipeline by using `colcon build`